-- (1) The application for use and occupancy permit and related documents are submitted to the competent authority electronically via the register of construction works.
-Where it is not possible to submit these documents via the register of construction works, they are submitted to the competent authority who enters the information in the register of construction works. - (2) The application for use and occupancy permit states: - 1) the applicant's name, contact information and signature, and the date of submission; - 2) the manner of delivery of the use and occupancy permit; - 3) the particulars and cadastral code of the registered immovable on which building work is to be performed; - 4) the object of applying for the use and occupancy permit, including the description and purpose of use of the completed construction work and the type of building work; - 5) in the case of using a temporary construction work, the period of use applied for; - 6) in the cases provided in legislation, maintenance instructions; - 7) the particulars of the person who built the construction work and, where relevant, the particulars of the person who prepared the building design documentation and, if the conformity of the building design documentation to the requirements was verified by a competent person who is independent of the person who prepared the building design documentation, also the particulars of that competent person; - 8) where required, the energy performance certificate; - 9) in the cases provided in legislation, proof of the construction work having being audited; - 10) building documents, except where the object of the application for use and occupancy permit is limited to changing the purpose of use of the construction work; - 11) information regarding payment of the state fee. - (3) The application for use and occupancy permit must be accompanied by the building design documentation according to which the construction work was built.
-The submission of the building design documentation is not required if the object of the application for use and occupancy permit is limited to changing the purpose of use of the construction work. - (4) The minister responsible for the area makes regulations to establish the application for use and occupancy permit, the procedure for the submission of the application and the requirements concerning its format.
+(1) The application for a use and occupancy permit and related documents are filed with the competent authority electronically via the register of construction works.
+Where it is not possible to file these documents via the register of construction works, they are filed with the competent authority who enters the information in the register of construction works.

+(2) The application for a use and occupancy permit states:

+1) the applicant's name, contact information and signature, and the date of the filing;

+2) the manner of delivery of the use and occupancy permit;

+3) the particulars and cadastral code of the registered immovable on which building work is to be performed;

+4) the aim of applying for the permit, including the description and purpose of use of the completed construction work and the type of building work;

+5) where a temporary construction work is to be used, the period of use applied for;

+6) in the situations provided for in legislation, maintenance instructions;

+7) the particulars of the person who built the construction work and, where relevant, the particulars of the person who prepared the building design documentation and, if the conformity of the building design documentation to the requirements was verified by a competent person who is independent of the person who prepared the building design documentation, also the particulars of that competent person;

+8) where required, the energy performance certificate;

+9) in the situations provided for in legislation, proof of the construction work having being audited; 10) building documentation, except where the scope of the application for a use and occupancy permit is limited to changing the purpose of use of the construction work;

+11) information regarding payment of the statutory fee.

+(3) The application for a use and occupancy permit must be accompanied by the building design documentation according to which the construction work was built.
+The filing of the building design documentation is not required if the scope of the application is limited to changing the purpose of use of the construction work.

+(4) The Minister in charge of the policy sector enacts, by regulation, the application for a use and occupancy permit, the rules for its filing and the requirements concerning its form.

 § 53.
-Checking the application for use and occupancy permit and refusal to consider the application impossible, the competent authority refuses to consider the application and returns it, stating the reasons for refusal.
-The impossibility of issuing the use and occupancy permit is obvious, above all, if the building of the construction work required the existence of a building notice or building permit.
+Checking the application for a use and occupancy permit and refusing to consider the application

+When the competent authority receives an application for a use and occupancy permit, it checks the conformity of the application to the requirements.
+If it is obvious that the issuing of the use and occupancy permit is impossible, the competent authority refuses to consider the application and returns it, stating the reasons for refusal.
+The impossibility of issuing the use and occupancy permit is obvious, above all, if the building of the construction work required a building notice or building permit.